Soothe the body and mind with a soak in these super easy DIY lavender bath salts.

 - Mixing Bowl

 - Place the dried lavender in a the mortar and grind with the pestle.
 Alternatively, use an electric coffee grinder to do the grinding.

-- Mix everything together in a bowl until thoroughly combined.
+- Mix everything together in a large bowl until thoroughly combined.

 - Store in airtight container.